Michele Cevoli

-Michele Cevoli (born 28 July 1998) is a Sanmarinese football player who plays as a defender for A.C.
+Michele Cevoli (born 22 July 1998) is a Sammarinese football player who plays as a defender for A.C.
 Juvenes/Dogana.

 Career

 He begins with the Under-21 national team on September 1, 2016 in the 2017 European Cup qualifier against Spain (0-6).

 In a 9–0 defeat to Russia, Cevoli scored two own goals in the first half.

 Cevoli re-joined Cattolica ahead of the 2019–20 season, but moved on to S.S.
 Pennarossa in January 2020.

+Personal life

+Cevoli has a full-time job while also playing football.
+He also became an instructor for sporting activities aimed at health and fitness and specialized in biomechanics.